lexas-f-utokyo/lexas-tmp/README.md

 ### 0. Downloading PMC articles

-We prepare seven articles as sample.
-If you want to run on your interest article, please do the below.
+We have already prepare seven sample articles.
+If you want to run on your interest article, please follow the below step.

 1. Download PMC articles of interest from PMC FTP service and put it in the articles directory.
 2. Generate a list of the PMCID in PMCID_list.txt, one ID per one line.

 ### 1. Extracting the result sections